+Combining Membership for bordering states that cross CMS regions may be combined if all across CMS other conditions for combining are met, and the organization is not "licensed" or regions "selling" in the adjacent state but has members residing across the border. in limited situations CHIP reporting entities and HEDIS/CAHPS reporting units

+Combining

+Accreditable

-Combining across CMS regions in limited situations Membership for bordering states that cross CMS regions may be combined if all other conditions for combining are met, and the organization is not "licensed" or "selling" in the adjacent state but has members residing across the border.
-CHIP reporting Because HEDIS reporting must match the product line for which an organization seeks Accreditation, an organization with a CHIP population must include its CHIP members in its Medicaid product line, using Medicaid measure specifications, even if it needs separate HEDIS submissions for other purposes (e.g., state reporting).
+Because HEDIS reporting must match the product line for which an organization seeks Accreditation, an organization with a CHIP population must include its CHIP members in its Medicaid product line, using Medicaid measure specifications, even if it needs separate HEDIS submissions for other purposes (e.g., state reporting).

 If the state requires the organization to report CHIP members separately, a second, state-specific, CHIP-only HEDIS/CAHPS submission is required.
 The organization must note this state-specific requirement in the HOQ.

-The organization must exclude CHIP members from its commercial product line; including these members in commercial populations may affect organization-to-organization comparison.
-Approval process for HEDIS state combining requests All organizations that want to combine states for HEDIS reporting must submit a request to NCQA for review and approval before each Accreditation cycle.
-Requests should: Be submitted through PCS via My NCQA.
-Be submitted annually by December 31 of the year prior to reporting.
-Include membership by state as of July 1 of the HEDIS measurement year and by applicable product or product line.
-Describe how policies for combining are met.
+The organization must exclude CHIP members from its commercial product line; including these members in commercial populations may affect organization-toorganization comparison.

+Approval All organizations that want to combine states for HEDIS reporting must submit a process for request to NCQA for review and approval before each Accreditation cycle.
+HEDIS state Requests should: combining requests

+- Be submitted through PCS via My NCQA. - Be submitted annually by December 31 of the year prior to reporting. - Include membership by state as of July 1 of the HEDIS measurement year and by applicable product or product line.

+• Describe how policies for combining are met.

 NCQA responds to requests within 30 business days.

 1Medicare ratings on approval from CMS.

 2HEDIS[®] is a registered trademark of the National Committee for Quality Assurance (NCQA).
 3CAHPS[®] is a registered trademark of the Agency for Healthcare Research and Quality (AHRQ).
 4CAHPS components are described in more detail in HEDIS Volume 3: Specifications for Survey Measures.